9 Important Garage Wall Studs Facts [Updated for 2024]!

 2. How Far Apart are Garage Wall Studs?

-Garage wall studs spacing will be specified in the building code of your state.
-Usually it is either 16” or 24”, “on center” (that is center to center).
+Garage wall stud spacing will be specified in the building code of your state.
+Usually, it is either 16” or 24”, “on center” (that is center to center).

 A spacing of 16” between garage wall studs is more common.
-This gives the garage wall more load bearing strength as the number of studs used are more.
+This gives the garage wall more load-bearing strength as the number of studs used is more.

 If the spacing was 24″, you would get the full support of just two studs in the middle.